argonjs/design-tools/_aframe/part09.md

 ## Switching among multiple panoramas

-Here is a more complicated example that features four different panoramas.
+Here is a more complex example that features four different panoramas.
 The user switches between them by pressing a button at the buttom of the screen.

 {% highlight html %}